What Cheating Says About a Person Mob

 Being an immature individual means that they will also fail to be accountable for the cheating.
 This can make it all the more complicated when confronting the individual, who will likely see themselves as a victim one way or another.

 “People change.”
 Yeah, sure.
 Maybe some do.
-But let’s be honest – some people love to lie or love the thrill of cheating.
-Sometimes, they might have a combination of both, in which case anyone who wants a committed relationship should run for the hills.
+But let’s be honest – some people love to lie or love the thrill of cheating, intensifying trust issues.
+Sometimes, they might have a combination of both, in which case anyone who wants a committed relationship should run for the hills, escalating trust issues.

-It’s true that some people are habitual liars, and they will cheat and lie up and down about it, even after they get caught.
+Some people are indeed habitual liars, and they will cheat and lie up and down about it, even after they get caught, exacerbating trust issues.
 Others simply enjoy the excitement of cheating.
-It’s the thrill of being with someone new and possibly getting caught.
-In which case, they’d probably lie about the entire thing, too.
+It’s the thrill of being with someone new and possibly getting caught, contributing to trust issues.
+In which case, they’d probably lie about the entire thing, too, deepening trust issues.

 Prevent Cheating in Relationships